StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 #### Clickable headers: navigating to content pages

 Top-level headers on aggregation pages are links to each respective content page in the study.
-If you click on one of these links, you will be taken to the actual content page, where you can start reading sequentially (one block of content at a time) rather than skimming through or searching everything altogether.
+If you click on one of these links, you will be taken to the actual content page, where you can start reading sequentially (one block of content at a time) rather than skimming through or searching through everything altogether.

 {{< figure src="aggregation-page-headers-are-links.png" caption="Top-level headers on aggregation pages are links to content pages">}}